-This oft-overlooked item involves the long-term maintenance of the archive.
+This often-overlooked item involves the long-term maintenance of the archive.
 As network infrastructures, operating systems, and viewing platforms and software change, the archive must be adaptable in order to remain accessible and useful.
-As of this writing, there is no open-source software for viewing digital panoramas and we cannot assume that commercial software manufacturers will continue to distribute and provide support for current versions of viewing software.
-It is not enough to store your work in a secure and stable environement: it will require further investments of time and effort to remain accessible to future users.
+As of this writing, there is no open-source software for viewing digital panoramas.
+It is unwise to assume that commercial software manufacturers will continue to distribute and provide support for current versions of viewing software forever.
+It is not enough to store work in a secure and stable environement: it will require further investments of time and effort to remain accessible to future users.